-I work on the intellectual history, social history, and political economy of the modern Middle East and North Africa.
-Before coming to Princeton, I received a B.A. in History and International Relations from the University of British Columbia (UBC) in 2011, and an M.Phil.
+I study the intellectual history, social history, and political economy of the modern Middle East and North Africa.
+Before coming to Princeton, I earned a B.A. in History and International Relations from the University of British Columbia (UBC) and an M.Phil.
 (Distinction) in Modern Middle Eastern Studies from the University of Oxford.

-During my undergraduate degree, I spent an exchange year at Sciences Po Paris, where I became interested in the history of French colonialism in Algeria.
-Subsequently, I devoted myself to the study of Arabic in an effort to engage with North African and Middle Eastern primary sources.
+During my undergraduate exchange year at Sciences Po Paris, I became interested in the history of French colonialism in Algeria and subsequently immersed myself in the study of Arabic in order to engage with North African and Middle Eastern primary sources.

-My M.Phil. thesis on the trade unionist, religious intellectual, and women’s rights activist Tahar Haddad (1899-1935) drew on material from Tunisian archives to examine the uses of Haddad's legacy by Tunisia's post-independence regimes (1956-2011).
+My M.Phil. thesis on the trade unionist, religious intellectual, and women’s rights activist Tahar Haddad (1899-1935) drew on Tunisian archival materials to examine the uses to which Haddad's legacy was put by Tunisia's post-independence regimes (1956-2011).

 "Tahar Haddad after Bourguiba and Bin 'Ali: A Reformist between Secularists and Islamists," International Journal of Middle East Studies 48 (2016): 47-65.

 “Bourguiba et Ben Ali et la mémoire de Tahar Haddad,” روافد /Rawafid 20 (2015): 12-27.